This blog contains the most recent articles from this web site.

 Accountability, And Why It Doesn’t Work

 Muslims are accountable to pray in public five times a day.
-If they don’t people will notice and questions will be asked.
+If they don’t do it then people will notice and questions will be asked.

 This kind of public peer pressure is the same thing that drove the Pharisees to be who they were.
 Being seen to be righteous was way more important to them than actually being righteous.